IV1T3/django-middleware-fileuploadvalidation/README.md

   - `file_size_limit`: Defines the maximum allowed file size in kilobytes (kB).
 Files larger than this limit will be rejected.
 By default, the limit is set to *5000* kB.
   - `filename_length_limit`: Defines the maximum allowed character length of the file name.
 By default, the limit is set to 100 characters.
   - `keep_original_filename`: By default, DMF will rename the uploaded file to a random string.
 If you would like to keep the original filename, set this to *True*.
-  - `sanitization`: DMF performs basic file sanitization by default.
-This can be disabled by setting this to *False*.
-This will instantly block all upload attempts that seem to be malicious.
-  - `sensitivity`: Threshold from which DMF denotes files as malicious.
-The higher the sensitivity the more strict the detection.
-By default, the sensitivity is set to 0.99.
+  - `sanitization`: DMF supports sanitization of images and PDF documents.
+By default, DMF will block malicious files.
+However, activating the sanitization will instead sanitze files and upload them consequently.
   - `uploadlogs_mode`: Uploads can also be logged, to better analyze attempts afterwards.
 There are three different stages, which can be logged.
 By default, this setting is set to 'blocked'.
     - always: logs every upload attempt
     - success: logs only successful uploads